losshin/losshin/README.md

 ### Hi there 👋
 My Name 'losshin', it is not a real name.
 I have Experience in Technical Network.
-Previously, I worked at an ISP (Internet Service Provider) and handled more than 20 clients
+Previously, I worked at an ISP (Internet Service Provider) and handled more than 20 clients.

 <!--
 **losshin/losshin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.